JoyOfCodingPDX/GettingStarted/README.md

 (JDK)](https://www.jetbrains.com/help/idea/sdk.html#jdk).
 Otherwise, IntelliJ will complain that it cannot find classes like `java.lang.String`.
 There will be a lot of red in the IDE.

+Some students have used [IntelliJ to run Maven commands](https://www.jetbrains.com/help/idea/work-with-maven-goals.html) which alleviated the need for them to install a JDK and Git in their local development environment.

 ### How can I get a copy of this code on the CS Department's Linux machines?

 While your projects can be developed on any machine, they must be